Welcome to the Homepage of the Initiative:

 Three particular distinctive features characterize the research initiative PARI:

 - A multi-faceted perspective from different angles within psychological science.
-The following research units constitute PARI: Psychological diagnostic and personality psychology, social psychology, developmental psychology, psychological methods and statistics, clinical psychology and psychotherapy, and organizational and business psychology.
+The following research units constitute PARI: Psychological diagnostic and personality psychology, social psychology, developmental psychology, and organizational and business psychology.

 - A dual process perspective: We study relevant psychological processes concurrently for refugees and the host society.